By Ted Nesi

 By Ted Nesi and Tim White

 SCITUATE, R.I.
-(WPRI) – Police officers in Scituate are criticizing a plan crafted by town officials that would make officers pay more for less generous pensions in order to help close an $8 million shortfall that opened up over the last decade.
+(WPRI) – Police officers in Scituate are criticizing a plan crafted by town officials that would make officers pay more money for less generous pensions in order to help close an $8 million shortfall that opened up over the last decade.

 By Dan McGowan